-- Write down your medical history, including any medical conditions you have, illnesses, immunizations, allergies, hospitalizations, all medications and dietary supplements you’re taking, and any reactions or sensitivities you’ve had.
+- Write down your medical history, including any medical conditions, illnesses, immunizations, allergies, hospitalizations, all medications and dietary supplements, and any reactions or sensitivities you've had.

 - Write down the names and phone numbers of your doctors, clinics, and pharmacies for quick and easy reference.

 WORK WITH THE TEAM

 - Ensure your caregivers introduce themselves and confirm your identity (ask your name and date of birth, and check your wristband or chart).

 - Please keep copies of your medical records from previous hospitalizations and share them.

 - Share your health history with your care team.

 - Share up-to-date information about your care with everyone who is treating you.

 - Ensure you understand the care and treatment you'll receive, the medicines' purpose, and side effects.